fgvieira/ngsF/examples/README.md

 # Inbreeding

 In case of data with inbreeding, almost all analyses can be carried out in the same fashion.
 Main difference is in how we use `ANGSD` and `ngsF` to estimate inbreeding coefficients and incorporate them into the analyses.
-Also, output from `angsd` is in log format, so all analyses should be carried using the `-islog 1` option.

 In this example, we will estimate inbreeding coefficients per individual and incorporate them into the calculation of posterior probabilities.
 First, calculate genotype likelihoods and call SNPs: